A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-21239: Windows 10 1607 Privilege Escalation Flaw

-CVE-2026-21239 is a heap-based buffer overflow privilege escalation vulnerability in Microsoft Windows 10 1607 Kernel that allows authorized attackers to elevate privileges.
-This post covers technical details, impact, and mitigation.
+CVE-2026-21239 is a heap-based buffer overflow privilege escalation vulnerability in the Windows 10 1607 kernel that enables authorized attackers to elevate privileges locally.
+This article covers technical details, impact, and mitigation.

 CVE-2026-21239 Overview